edgeimpulse/expert-projects/nvidia-deepstream-community-guide.md

 carray2bin.py
 ```

+_carray2bin.py_ is a python script that allows you to convert binary data payloads of c arrays to a bin file, and is provided in the /utils folder of the provided repo.

 Note that this method is useful if you only have accesss to the C/C++ or Arduino Library export, if the export was built as **Unoptimized (float32)** as described above.

 ### 3. Convert Model to ONNX